calerouxz/TemperKB-case/README.md

 2. Add some refinement to the case, creating a more end-product feeling design.
 3. Include an easier to use on/off switch that fits onto the small one on the board.

-## Complexity
-Keep in mind that this is a relatively complex assembly and *does* require additional hardware (screws, heat-set inserts and o-rings).
-There is also a fair amount of 3D printed parts that need to fit together.

 ## Documentation
 The following documentation is meant to help you build the case: